NethServer/ns8-terraform-infra/README.md

 # DigitalOcean terraform NS8 cluster environment

 Terraform configuration for create set of Droplets to use as base for create a NS8 cluster.
-The droplets will be created with DNS records lready configured, but the NS8 system must be installed and configured manually.
+The droplets will be created with DNS records already configured, but the NS8 system must be installed and configured manually.

 ## Variables